 Axiology Beauty uses ingredients like avocado oil and coconut oil because they’re kind to the Earth and animals.
 However, it’s true that the cosmetics industry has a dark past, and that virtually every ingredient — even water — has been tested on animals.
 While we can’t change the past, we can ensure that this inhumane cruelty to animals doesn’t persist into the future.

-That’s why we’re committed to 100% Evil Free beauty products.
+That’s why we’re committed to better beauty products.
 In the words of our founder, Ericka Rodriguez, “Makeup shouldn't just be safe for the people who wear it.
 It should also be safe for animals, the planet and the people who make it.”